 Civilization depends on you.
 (No pressure.)

-JT is the founder of JT Singh Labs, a cross-disciplinary incubator focused on harmonizing the two biggest levers for improving society at scale – technology and cities.
-The Lab focuses on significant problems in multiple cities concurrently to catalyze scalable technologies, urban-scale design, and regulation-innovations for disrupting how humanity organizes economic life and dwells on Earth at the operating system level.
+JT is the founder of JT Singh Labs, a cross-disciplinary story incubator focused on harmonizing the two biggest levers for improving society at scale – technology and cities.
+The Lab focuses on significant problems in multiple cities and industries concurrently to catalyze scalable technologies, urban-scale design, and regulation-innovations for disrupting how humanity organizes economic life, at the operating system level.

-Carving out his singular niche as a geographic media-artist + urbanologist, JT’s hyper-hybrid line of work takes him across urban territories with eyes wide open and fresh inquiry.
-His core area of focus explores how municipalities can remake their economic operating systems through urban-scale redesign, cooperative platforms, city rebranding and mass-media for paradigm shift experiences that can attune humans to both the true reality of self and the ecological relationships that govern the planet.
+Carving out his singular niche as an environmental strategist and media-artist focused on sustainable cities, JT’s hyper-hybrid line of work takes him across industrialized territories with eyes wide open and fresh inquiry.
+His core area of focus explores how large chunks of societies can rewire their mental models to remake their economic operating systems for regenerative living.
+His powerful tools include: whole-systems exploration, cooperative platforms design, and ‘paradigm-shifting mass-media’, which can enable populations to repercieve, both the true reality of being urban humans and the dynamic inter-relationships that govern the planet.

-JT learns from first-hand perspective-development, which is crucial in our world of “arm-chair thought-leaders” who don’t truly travel and essentially make their living through the ‘conference industrial complex.’
-By ditching the office from day one to travel through hundreds of cities across Earth, (mostly through walking, walking and more walking) has enabled JT to earn and hold perspective on a complex tapestry of societal patterns – the deepest desires, hopes, fears, and the ever-growing economic and cultural anxieties of urban dwellers.
-Thus, with immersive empathy, JT has earned an unparalleled mosaic of creative-strategic instincts that are strictly channeled towards societal-improvement projects across the urban spectrum.
+JT explicitly learns from first-hand worldview acquisition, which is crucial in our world of “arm-chair thought-leaders” who don’t truly travel and essentially make their living through the silly ‘conference industrial complex.’
+By ditching the office from day one to travel through hundreds of cities across Earth, (mostly through walking, walking and more walking) has enabled JT to earn and hold a non-mechanistic perspective on the complex tapestry of real world patterns – the deep desires, hopes, fears, and the ever-growing economic and cultural anxieties of urban dwellers.
+With hard-earned immersive empathy, he has gained an unparalleled mosaic of creative-strategic instincts that are strictly channeled towards societal-improvement projects across the human systems spectrum.

-His most current focus for discussions is on addressing the deep incompatibility between technologists (aswell as the creative world at large) and real-world industries (the desperate and hard problems) from: housing, mass transportation, green energy, healthcare, public safety, education, water, agriculture, sanitation, regulation innovation, crime, food waste and the like.
+His most current focus for discussions is on addressing the deep incompatibility between technologists and real-world industries (the desperate and hard problems).
+These base functions of humanity include: housing, mass transportation, energy, healthcare, public safety, education, water, agriculture, sanitation, regulation innovation, crime, food waste and the like.

 JT’s circle of engagements often include: future-focused urban-scale developers, urbantech startups, global institutions and governmental leaders, including the municipalities of Shanghai, Tokyo, Toronto, Tianjin, Jakarta, Fuzhou, Vilnius and more.
 Media publications about JT Singh’s projects are almost everywhere, including the BBC, Time, National Geographic, CNN, Washington Post, The Creators Project, Al Jazeera, Mashable, Quartz, China Daily, The Guardian, etc. (Not to brag 😉 )